lxte/cmd/README.md

 # Cmd
 > [!WARNING]
-> Cmd is no longer being updated, use at your own risk as it can be detectable.
+> Cmd is no longer being updated, use at your own risk as it can be detectable in some games.

 # 🌟 Features